 Using e-signatures make transactions convenient as you can approve contracts and complete forms as long as you have your internet-enabled device.
 Its convenience eliminates the need to meet in person or print to sign documents for Safe Online Transactions.

 Phishing emails are messages that contain links or scripts that can capture your online credentials or lure you to provide them.
 Normally, top email providers have filters and algorithms that can detect and segregate them from regular emails.
 However, if you’re not using the service of those providers—say that you receive email through your company’s mail server—you might accidentally open a phishing email and become a victim.

 Fortunately, you can verify any email’s authenticity in a couple of ways.
 Senders of this type of email usually scare recipients with warnings and instruct them to click on a link.
 Before you click on the link, hover your mouse cursor on the link first or press and hold if you’re using a touch screen device.
 After doing that, inspect the address or URL of the link.
-If you’re unfamiliar with the address and the email sounds fishy, then it’s best for you to ignore it and send it to your SPAM folder.
+If you’re unfamiliar with the address and the email sounds fishy, then it’s best for you to ignore it and send it to your SPAM folder for Safe Online Transactions.

 Another thing that you should note is that phishers write their emails badly.
 If you spot grammar mistakes or if the writer of the email seems to have a poor command of the language, be wary of it.
 Also, some phishing emails try to imitate actual messages from real companies.
-Try to do your research and compare real emails to spot the fake ones.
+Try to do your research and compare real emails to spot the fake ones for Safe Online Transactions.